ada-popovic/markdown_archive/README.md

 # Assembling

 I started with picking one sentence and replacing its nouns with the nouns from the general selection.
 The nouns are assigned randomly by the code - each empty spot has its own array from which it selects either singular or plural nouns.
+The underlined spots are for singular ones, the dotted for plural.
+Each time the website is refreshed a newly generated sentence appears.

 ![First working try-out of a generative sentence](/T5/images/sentence1.gif "First working try-out of a generative sentence")

 As the words are selected randomly by the computer, they do not necessarily make logical sense, but they are still selected from the same book - Das Kapital.
 Because of that their vernacular relations make a lot of sense and all generated sentences relate to the original, just in a new abstract sense.
-The created sentences seem to be mysteriously ambigual and yet, not completely senseless, which allows for individual interpretation of them - as it happens with any ritual of divination.
+The created sentences seem to be mysteriously ambiguous and yet, not completely senseless, which allows for individual interpretation of them - as it happens with any ritual of divination.

+Shaking a snowglobe is crucial to revealing the true magic of the scene it holds.
+I realised that it is crucial to preserve that movement in some way.
+Instead of clicking on a refresh button every time to refresh a website, I decided to use the shake-event availabkle on a mobile phone.
+Every time a user will shake his phone, a new sentence will appear.

+As the starting point, I used the [shake.js library](https://alexgibson.github.io/shake.js/) from Alex Gibson.

+I augmented to code and checked if [my result](https://ada-popovic.github.io/markdown_archive/T5/working_shake_event)worked on a Huawei P30.
+Unfortunately, the website functions properly only on Android devices.